sajay94/CinderSampler/DEVELOPMENT.md

     [X] Create UI for sequencer and use Cinder-UI to control the first numSamples SampleControllers

     [X] Create UI to adjust each individual SampleController gain and pan

   - **5/5**

     [X] LowPass , HighPass UI

-    [ ] Implement logic to export a finished sequence
+    [ ] Implement logic to export a finished sequence -> left unfinished -> can be done manually using QuickTimePlayer.

-    [ ] Create logic and UI to adjust compression, distortion, gain, reverb, and EQ from SampleController

-    [ ] Add logic and UI for effects like delay and pitch
+    [X] Add logic and UI for Effect Automation

     [ ] Add Tests and Debug